 In one study which looked at the impact of homeworking, just 41.2% of people working from home had a dedicated office space.
 This leaves the other 58.8% with potentially unsuitable workstation set ups, where they are slouched over a laptop on the sofa, or sharing a dining table with other members of the family.
 Many people are even working from bed – a necessity in shared households where a bedroom is the only place of privacy.

-Failing to properly support the back, neck and wrists properly when sitting at a computer all day can have painful consequences which may not be felt until months or years down the line.
+Failing to properly support the back, neck, and wrists properly when sitting at a computer all day can have painful consequences which may not be felt until months or years down the line.
 Some would argue that ensuring the physical wellbeing of employees at home is more important now than ever, in order to mitigate the damage that is already being done and reduce the amount of sick leave being taken.

 According to data analysis by health and safety consultants Arinite, just 1.4% of musculoskeletal disorder cases were attributed to work in 2019, yet by 2020 this figure had risen sharply, to 37.7%.
 This rise has been attributed to insufficient workstation set-ups as people work more at home.
 This trend will continue unless employers take action to ensure their workforce are educated on the risks and have the support and equipment they need to be able to work safely.